jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

     * For this question, do not include the new output instructions from the previous part
     * This question requires modifying the hardware of the ESAP system and the control logic look up table
     * Use and modify the provided "6-ESAP.dig" file

-    * Modify the provided "6-patterns_reset.py" file to generate the hex values for the control logic look up table
+        * Use a script to generate the hex values for the control logic look up table

     * Although there is an argument for leaving ``NOOP`` 4 clock cycles, make it take 3 here